aya49/202105_sfu_cmpt_127/labs/02/README.md

 }
 ```

 Note: `#import <string.h>` contains function `strstr()` that solves the substring problem.
-The algorithm implemented in `strstr()` is not the most efficient, there are algorithms with better asymptotic runtimes; can you find more efficient implementations of a SOLUTION to the substring problem?
+The algorithm implemented in `strstr()` is not the most efficient, there are algorithms with better asymptotic runtimes; can you find more efficient implementations of a solution to the substring problem?

 You will learn the terms **algorithm** and **asymptotic runtime** in CMPT 125, come back to this after you've mastered them and read the note again ;)